History of rail transport in Luxembourg: World War II and aftermath

+Post-war history

 After the liberation of the capital on 10 September 1944, Luxembourgish railways worked to open temporary service.
 The first trains to run were military transports.
-The first worker trains resumed service on 5 October 1944, bringing workers via the Attert line to Differdange, to the only steelworks that was still operating, where “Grey-beams” were being rolled, which were urgently needed by the US and for reconstruction.
+The first worker trains resumed service on 5 October 1944, bringing workers via the Attert line to Differdange, to the only steelworks that was still operating, where "Grey-beams" were being rolled, which were urgently needed by the US and for reconstruction.

+To avoid a repetition of the chaotic conditions that had arisen after the First World War, the state took advantage of the situation that the three entities that had previously operated railways in the Grand Duchy had been unified under the Reichsbahn.
 On 17 April 1946, the Société Nationale des Chemins de Fer Luxembourgeois (CFL) was founded.
 The concessions of WL and PH were withdrawn by the law of 16 June 1947.
 The CFL existed on paper, but the Chamber of Deputies did not ratify the law until 4 June 1947.
 All Luxembourgish railway lines were given to the CFL for a term of 99 years.
 The Luxembourgish government owned 51%, and France and Belgium 24,5% each.

+The situation resulted in the electrification of the network in the following decades initially taking place with two different systems: towards Belgium with the commonly used direct current of 3000 volts, and towards France with the alternating current of 25 kV / 50 Hz used there.
+This railway power is also used on the line to Germany, where there is a system changeover point to the German network (15 kV / 16 2/3 Hz) at Wasserbillig.
+The line towards Belgium was subsequently converted to 25 kV / 50 Hz.
+The narrow-gauge network was completely shut down.
+Today, CFL operates only 271 km, thus halving the network compared to pre-war levels.

 On 28 September 1956, the era of the electric railway started, with the electrification of the transit route Kleinbettingen-border – Bettembourg-border via Luxembourg City.